swaldman/untemplate-doc/README.md

 that become the idiosyncracies and quirks I'm trying to escape.
 As much as possible, I want my specification language to be straightforward Scala.

-_Untemplate_ is my attempt to create the thinnest possible template veneer over vanilla Scala.
+_Untemplate_ is my attempt to create the thinnest possible template veneer over vanilla Scala 3.
 An untemplate is just a text file that optionally includes any of precisely four special delimeters:

 | Delimeter | Description |